s0ur0u/ATM-Simulator/README.md

-This is a fullu functional ATM simulator for everyday ATM usage.
+This is a fully functional ATM simulator for customers everyday ATM usage.